groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/text-annotations/add-search-text-annotations-pdf-groupdocs-java/_index.md

 }
 ```

-### Text Not Found Errors
+### Text not found errors
-**Issue**: Your annotation doesn't appear because the text wasn't found
+**Issue:** Annotation does not appear because the search text isn’t found.
-**Solution**: The text must match exactly.
-Consider using PDF text extraction first to see exactly what text is available:
+**Solution:** Extract the page text first to verify the exact string, including whitespace and punctuation:

 ```java
 // Use this approach to verify text exists before annotating
 // (This is debugging code, not for production)
 ```

-### Memory Issues with Large PDFs
+### Memory issues with large PDFs
-**Issue**: `OutOfMemoryError` when processing large documents
+**Issue:** `OutOfMemoryError` when processing PDFs larger than 500 MB.
-**Solution**: Increase JVM heap space and process documents in batches:
+**Solution:** Increase the JVM heap (`-Xmx2g`) and process documents in batches, re‑using a single `Annotator` instance when possible:

 ```bash
 java -Xmx2g -Xms1g YourApplication
 ```

-### Permission Problems
+### Permission problems
-**Issue**: Can't save to output directory
+**Issue:** Unable to write the output file.
-**Solution**: Ensure your application has write permissions to the target directory, and consider using temporary directories for processing.
+**Solution:** Ensure the application runs with write permissions on the target folder, or write to a temporary directory and move the file after processing.

-## Performance Optimization Tips
+## Performance optimization tips

-When you're ready to move from prototype to production, these optimizations will make a significant difference:
+When you move from a demo to a production pipeline, these tweaks make a noticeable difference.

-### Resource Management
+### Resource management
-Always use try‑with‑resources for `Annotator` objects.
-This prevents memory leaks that can crash your application under load:
+Always wrap `Annotator` in a try‑with‑resources block.
+This pattern eliminates the risk of native memory leaks that can crash long‑running services.

 ```java
 // Good practice - automatic resource cleanup